betaglot/plantabeta/docs/dev/StyleGuide.md

 - Openness
     - Open Source
-    - Anyone can be a planter
+    - Anyone can be a plantor
 - Kindness
     - "the quality of being generous, helpful, and caring about other people"
     - No crusty vet